TAlgorhythmic/dystellar-backend-rs/README.md

 - ⚙️ Environment-based Configuration (Test & Prod)
 - ⚡ Fast and Safe – Built with Rust
 - 🌐 Designed for seamless Minecraft server integration
-- 🗄️ Support for static file downloads in /repository
+- 🗄️ Support for static file downloads from `/repository`
-- 📂 Support for static webpage in /static
+- 📂 Support for static webpage from `/static`
 - ♻️ Dynamic JSON configs with automatic runtime reload on edit

 ---